ymgaq/AQ/README.md

 This program utilizes the results of the GLOBIS-AQZ project.

-> GLOBIS-AQZ is a joint project developed by GLOBIS Corporation, Mr. Yu Yamaguchi, and Triple Eyes Corporation, provided by the National Institute of Advanced Industrial Science and Technology (AIST), and cooperated by the Nihon Ki-in.
-The program leverages the estimates in GLOBIS-AQZ.
+> GLOBIS-AQZ is a joint project developed by GLOBIS Corporation, Mr. Yu Yamaguchi, and Tripleize Co., Ltd., provided by the National Institute of Advanced Industrial Science and Technology (AIST), and cooperated by the Nihon Ki-in.
+This program uses the result of GLOBIS-AQZ.

 Since it is open source software, anyone can use it for free.
 This program is for playing and analyzing games, so please set it to GUI software such as [Lizzie](https://github.com/featurecat/lizzie), [Sabaki](https://github.com/SabakiHQ/Sabaki) and [GoGui](https://sourceforge.net/projects/gogui/).